Sumaguing Cave

 Description

-There are numerous fine formations like King's Curtain, Rice Granary, or Cauliflower.
-A huge hall is called the Dancing Hall.
+There are numerous fine formations with weird nonsensical names, a huge hall, which is called the Dancing Hall.
 But there is also a crawl called the Tunnel.
-The tour includes some water passages, which is rather harmless as the temperature in Philippine caves is pretty high, although the sensed temperature may be uncomfortable.
 At the end of the tour is a small waterfall and deep pool.
-It is possible to have a swim, although not everyone will enjoy such a cool fun.
+It is possible to have a swim, although not everyone will enjoy such cool fun.

-During pre-Christian times this caves ware used to bury people.
+During pre-Christian times this cave was used to bury people.
 They were encased in a coffin carved in one piece out of enormous pine tree trunks.
-To fit in they were arranged in the fetal position.
-Those coffins can be visited in the entrance hall, behind the huge portal of Sagada Burial Cave.
-Although the different name suggests it to be another cave, its just another entrance of the same cave.
+To fit in, they were arranged in the fetal position.
+Those coffins can be visited in the entrance hall, behind the huge portal of Lumiang Burial Cave (formerly Sagada Burial Cave).
+Although the different names suggest it to be another cave, its just another entrance of the same cave system.
 It is possible to make a through-trip.

-The cave served as hiding place of Filipino soldiers and guerillas during World War II.
+The caves in the area served as hiding place for Filipino soldiers and guerillas during World War II.